Election Night (Veep): Synopsis

 Sue and Amy arrive in the hotel suite as Pennsylvania is called for O'Brien.
-Based on the electoral college votes, Selina is significantly losing to O'Brien.
+Based on the electoral votes, Selina is significantly losing to O'Brien.
 Tom encourages her not to quit, but Selina states she is ready to concede.
 As Selina calls O'Brien, Dan calls Mike, who is on his way to the vending machine, to let him know that Pennsylvania was the wrong call.
 Mike runs back into the hotel suite just in time to prevent Selina from conceding to O'Brien.
 Then, CNN calls Pennsylvania for Selina.

 Jonah calls Kent to ask if Tom can go to the rally but Selina refuses to let him.
 Fox then calls Washington state for Selina and Ohio for O'Brien.
 If Selina wins Virginia, they will be tied.
 No one on staff knows what happens in case of an unprecedented tie.

-The staffers read online that each state will get one House vote and the first candidate to receive 26 will win the Presidency, and the Senate chooses the VP.
-If there is a tie in the House, the Vice President-Elect will be president, which, in this case would be Tom James.
+The staffers read online that each state will get one House vote and the first candidate to receive 26 will win the presidency, and the Senate chooses the vice president.
+If there is a tie in the House, the vice president-elect will be president, which, in this case would be Tom James.
 Selina is flabbergasted and begins to cry.

 Tom goes to the rally, and when Selina finds out, she angrily runs after him.
 Selina interrupts Tom onstage and dismisses him to address the audience.
 On CNN, Dan announces that Selina won Virginia, so the election is officially a tie.
-Selina begins to recite parts of the I Have A Dream speech.
+Selina begins to recite parts of the "I Have a Dream" speech.
 Once backstage, Amy calls Dan to request he put in a good word for her at CNN.
-Tom asks Selina if she would like to be his Vice President if he becomes President.
+Tom asks Selina if she would like to be his vice president if he becomes president.